ericd9799/WordGuessingPython/README.md

 ## Modifications
 * Added line to display user's guesses so user does not need to keep in memory their guesses.
-* Added a newline for readability.
+* Adjust intro, outro, and lines in between for readability.